RadarTech/ionwiki/lightning-software/lnd/tor.md

 ## How to Connect

-Connecting to an Tor node is the same as connecting to any other node: `publicKey@address:port`
+Connecting to a Tor node is the same as connecting to any other node: `publicKey@address:port`

 Example:
 ```